mykhani/resume/README.md

 and text into beautifully formatted documents, that I find quite satisfying.
 So naturally, I found the Latex's workflow to be similar and equally enjoyable.

-Since this is my first attempt at writing a document in Latex,written in Latex, I have tried to keep it as simple as possible, by using minimum external packages.
+Since this is my first attempt at writing a document in Latex, I have tried to keep it as simple as possible, by using minimum external packages.

 # Compiling the Latex file